myrtletechnologies/Epic-Survival-Graves/README.md

 # Epic Survival Graves - Custom Fork

-**⚠️ This is a private customized fork for internal server use only.**
+**⚠️ This is a private EnderCartCraft-only build.**

-This fork is maintained exclusively for use on our Minecraft server and is **not intended for public use**.
-We provide no support, will not accept pull requests, and make no guarantees about maintenance beyond our own needs.
+This fork exists solely to run the EnderCartCraft survival world.
+It is **not intended for public use**, we provide zero support, and we decline all pull requests.

 **Looking for a Graves plugin?** Please use the actively maintained [AvarionMC/graves](https://github.com/AvarionMC/graves) project instead, unless you specifically need the exact customizations made for our server.